laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 ## Benchmarks

 The second half of this post compares five tools — PyArrow, Iceberg, DuckDB, Polars, and LanceDB — for querying a collection of parquet files that store copy number variation data.
-We're looking at a small dataset (4M rows across six DRAGEN parquet shards) and a big dataset (88M rows).
+We run against two layouts of the CNV data: a many-file layout (4M rows across 3,201 Parquet shards) and a few-file layout (88M rows across 26 shards).
+The contrast is deliberate — despite carrying 22× more data, the few-file run is dramatically faster for the read-bound engines, because wall-clock time on S3 is driven by per-file footer round-trips, not row count.

 With each tool, we run the same four-step workflow: access, query, append rows, and evolve the schema.
-In the query step we run typical analytical computations, includin computing per-sample statistics or recurrent region identification.
+In the query step we run typical analytical computations, including computing per-sample statistics or recurrent region identification.
 These operations are routine in genomics but span the full read-write operations of any tool.
-We'll try to make trade offs evident: one tool might make querying concise but schema changes ephemeral; another tool that provides durable writes may require an upfront ingestion step; another tool that copies data into its own format removes it from the lineage graph.
+We'll try to make trade-offs evident: one tool might make querying concise but schema changes ephemeral; another tool that provides durable writes may require an upfront ingestion step; another tool that copies data into its own format removes it from the lineage graph.

 All five approaches read from the same collection of parquet files on AWS S3: